Saving Update

 To save the created update to a file:

 When one of the operations is executed, the object sorting confirmation dialog box opens.
-On confirmation, objects will be automatically sorted, otherwise the object order remains the same.
+On confirmation, objects are automatically sorted, otherwise the object order remains the same.

-Next, the standard file saving dialog box opens.
-Specify the file name and location.
+Specify name and path to the file in the standard file saving dialog box.
 The update file has the *.pefx extension.
 Click the Save button to save the update file.

-NOTE.
-On saving an update opened from a file, this dialog box will not open.
+When saving an update opened from a file, this dialog box will not open.
 To save the update with a new name, select the Update > Save As main menu item.
-After executing this item, the dialog box for specifying name and location of the saved update opens.
+After executing this command specify name and path to the update file to be saved in the dialog box that opens.

 The following types of files are available on saving depending on whether the update file is opened or created:

 NOTE.
-On separating administrators roles the Update File.pefx type is not available on saving.
+When separating administrators roles the Update File.pefx type is not available on saving.

 Saving Update to Repository

 To save the created update to repository, select the Update > Save to Repository main menu item.
-The dialog box with repository objects opens, in which specify name and location for the update to be saved.
+Specify name and oath to the update file to be saved in the dialog box with repository objects that opens.

 NOTE.
 The update can be saved to repository only in the desktop application.